cloudfoundry-incubator/kubecf/doc/architecture/decisions/0004-upgrade-testing.md

   - the previous `X.*.*` release
   - the latest `X-1.*.*` release

-For downstream projects, assuming they don't release as often as KubeCF, the following rules should be in place:
+Therefore, for downstream projects, assuming they don't release as often as KubeCF, we recommend that the following rules should be in place:

 - there should be a release for each major KubeCF release
 - for a version `X.y.z`, the upgrade path must be tested for: